Catalyst Pedals Review

 These bike modifications should be universal across the various disciplines (and machines) of the sport.
 James adds,

-As far as differences [in bike modifications required] for different types of riding, I haven't found and don't think that it matters.
-The optimal foot position and general pedal stroke is going to be the same for all cyclists.
+As far as differences [in bike modifications required] for different types of riding, I haven't found any and don't think that it matters.
+The optimal foot position and general pedal stroke are going to be the same for all cyclists.

 It's been a lot of fun trialing these pedals and learning about their various nuances.
 Both Dr. Robyn and I have really come to love these platform pedals for a number of reasons.
 Here is Dr. Robyn's take on her experience with Catalyst Pedals: